EIG Web Hosting Brands and the Best Alternatives 2023

 HostMonster

 HostMonster’s website is tough to navigate regarding what plans they offer.
-They are not transparent about being an EIG hosting provider on their About Page.
+They are not transparent about being an EIG host on their About Page.

-They were acquired by EIG 2010 as a sister company of Bluehost.
+They were acquired by EIG in 2010 as a sister company of Bluehost.

 Out of the three examples of EIG, web hosts Bluehost and HostGator stand out and can arguably be the more popular of their companies.